iranzo/iranzo.github.io/content/presentations/2019-01-16-automation-travis-ghpages-containers/index.en.md

 ## Some food for thought

-- Repos have branches
+- Repositories have branches
-- Repos can have automation
+- Repositories can have automation
 - External automation like Travis CI can do things for you

 Note: